CodyNicholson/Backend_Development_Notes/Git_Version_Control/gitTutorialForSE450.md

 ###Agenda:

 - What is Git?
 Why should we use it?
-Why is it important in the context of Object Oriented Software Development? -
+Why is it important in the context of Object Oriented Software Development? - A way for us to develop incrementally, and makes bugs easy to track and fix which saves us time

 - Installing Git, setting up your workspace, follow video links